Bigkaboon/WearThatHeat_v2/README.md

 * Pants, Shoes And Jackets - The pictures is taken from google with commercial license toggled on since the owner of WearThatHeat(Wiktor) did not provide me with that and I thought I needed at least one product of each category.

 * Open AI - To generate product description I described the product for ChatGPT and asked for a suitable description.

+* There is a couple of errors occuring when validating the forms.py, in order to keep the style on the forms without to much complication I have chosen to keep the lines too long.
+The same is in widgets.py when I have to set template_name to a specific path and cannot shorten it down.